Youth Offending - Frequently Asked Questions

 I Can’t Live At Home Because of Allegations Made Against Me - What Should I Do?

-bail, a condition of their bail may be to live and sleep at a certain address or, to not reside in the same household as a child under the age of 18 years old.
+Some suspects are placed on bail, a condition of their bail may be to live and sleep at a certain address or, to not reside in the same household as a child under the age of 18 years old.
 This can in turn break up families on a temporary basis whilst the police investigation is underway.
 For some youth suspects they may move to live with another parent, grandparent or friend.
 However, it is important for anyone under investigation to know that bail conditions can be challenged and are not always necessary.
 We have many clients who are subject to unfair and potentially unlawful conditions which we regularly challenge firstly with the police and then where necessary the courts.
 Whilst we cannot end an investigation just by becoming involved in a case we can work to make the process as tolerable as possible and this can mean having conditions removed or amended to help families continue as normal a life as possible during the process.

 I Have Been Suspended From School, Will I Be Able To Return?